mprevisic/user-api/README.md

 Following prerequisites must be installed on your commputer to install and run the project:
 - Java JRE 8
 - Apache Maven (version 3.x)
-- MySQL 5.x - (this is optional, the app can also be easily configured to run with H2 in-memory database instead if no persistent storage is required)
+- MySQL 5.x - (this is optional, the app can also be easily configured to run with H2 in-memory database if no persistent storage is required)

 The deliverable of the application is a standalone ("fat") JAR containing an embedded Tomcat application server which is used to serve the application, so no additional application server is required to run the application.